IAM permissions required for Amazon EC2 launch templates

 For resource-creating actions that apply tags, users must have the

 launch templates or any other resources.
-For more information, see Grant permission to tag resources
+For more information, see Grant permission to tag Amazon EC2 resources during creation.

 The IAM user who creates a launch template doesn't automatically have permission